Mirantis/k0rdent-enterprise-docs-publish/docs/quickstarts/quickstart-1-mgmt-node-and-cluster.md

-# QuckStart 1 - Set up Management Node and Cluster
+# QuickStart 1 - Setup Management Cluster

 Please review the [Guide to QuickStarts](index.md) for preliminaries.
 This QuickStart unit details setting up a single-VM environment for managing and interacting with {{{ docsVersionInfo.k0rdentName }}}, and for hosting {{{ docsVersionInfo.k0rdentName }}} components on a single-node local Kubernetes management cluster.
 Once {{{ docsVersionInfo.k0rdentName }}} is installed on the management cluster, you can drive {{{ docsVersionInfo.k0rdentName }}} by SSHing into the management node (kubectl is there and will be provisioned with the appropriate kubeconfig) or remotely by various means (for example, install the management cluster kubeconfig in Lens or another Kubernetes dashboard on your laptop, tunnel across from your own local kubectl, and so on).